HP 9000/K-Class

 Drives | 6 SCSI |

-Expansion | 1 HSC 4 HP-PB/ 8 HP-PB (K4x0) |
+Expansion | 1 HSC 4 HP-PB 8 HP-PB (K4x0) |

-I/O | SCSI MUX parallel |
+I/O | Ethernet SCSI 3 serial parallel MUX |

-- The first digit after
+The first digit in the model number after K

-, 1-5, indicates the server type:- K100: single-CPU with limited expandability
+- K100: single-CPU with limited expandability

 - K2x0: up to four CPUs, better expandability and memory